jotd666/amidar500/README.md

 ISSUES:

+- sometimes no bonus level
+- end of level + power: power music playing instead of end of level
+- level 2: sometimes still refuses to validate paint
 - no animation when falling after normal music resumes

+MINOR ISSUES:

 - undo_paint: not perfect but pretty close
 - paint: missing bottom right corner
-- paint bonus level: paint when moving, not on update (would avoid tricky stuff & missing paint)
 - completing paint by the left: one parasite ORed pixel artifact

-RANDOM ISSUES:

-- level 3 => level 4: sometimes no bonus level
-- level 2: sometimes still refuses to validate paint
 - bonus level: music loop too long only sometimes

 TODO: